Sometimes an obvious thing to one ain’t so much so to another. Case in point: The notion that the Internet and Wi-Fi are two different things.

 Internet: Let’s bring that outside stuff in

 The Internet is the connection between many parties around the globe.
-These parties can be a single device or local networks (including yours).
+These parties can be a single device or local networks (including your home).
 This is the reason the Internet is also called the worldwide web (www).
 Technically it’s the wide-area network (WAN) as opposed to the LAN mentioned above.

 Each terminal device allows as many devices as its network ports to connect to the Internet.
-Most of the time, each terminal allows for just one device.
+In most cases, each terminal allows for just one device.
 And this device is part of the worldwide web mentioned above.

 So when your device, like a smartphone, connects to your home Wi-Fi, it becomes part of your home local network.
 If this network has a connection to the Internet (like a cable broadband plan), then your phone will get online via Wi-Fi, too.

 And voila!
-You’re now reading what I wrote about the things that must have happened for you to read what I wrote.
+You’re now reading what I wrote about the things that must have happened for you to be able to be reading what I wrote.
 Amazing!

 The takeaway on the Internet